lblod/ember-rdfa-editor/README.md

 If you use vanilla css the `ember-rdfa-editor` will add the default styles to your vendor css file.

-However, if you are using SASS the addon you need to import the addon styles yourself.
+However, if you are using `ember-cli-sass` the addon you need to import the addon styles yourself.

 ```
 @import "ember-rdfa-editor";